Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20: Script that Create a script that removes all letters c and C from input.

 Task 21: Script that reverse its input.

+Task 22: Script that displays all users and their home directories, sorted by users in /etc/passwd file